openid/fapi/fapi-2_0-security-profile.md

  1. shall not use refresh token rotation unless, in the case a response with a new refresh token is not received and stored by the client, retrying the request (with the previous refresh token) will succeed;
- 1. if using DPoP, may use the server provided nonce mechanism (as defined in Section 8 of [@!I-D.ietf-oauth-dpop]);
+ 1. if using DPoP, may use the server provided nonce mechanism (as defined in Section 8 of [@!RFC9449]);
  1. shall issue authorization codes with a maximum lifetime of 60 seconds; and
- 1. if using DPoP, shall support "Authorization Code Binding to DPoP Key" (as required by Section 10.1 of [@!I-D.ietf-oauth-dpop]).
+ 1. if using DPoP, shall support "Authorization Code Binding to DPoP Key" (as required by Section 10.1 of [@!RFC9449]).

 **NOTE**: In order to facilitate interoperability the authorization server should also accept its token endpoint URL or the URL of the endpoint at which the assertion was